programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 This allows communication between the components.

 ## Start

-The components of the easydb are separated into one docker container each and are created with one command per container:
+The components of the easydb are separated into one docker container each and are created with one command per container.
+Container start at boot is then done by the docker service (due to `--restart=always`):

 ```bash
 BASEDIR=/srv/easydb